mazhar11-cou/Digital-Healthcare-Chain/README.md

 # Digital-Healthcare-Chain
-This project is based on blockchain.
+This whitepaper is based on blockchain technology.

 ## Problem in today’s healthcare
 Today, Healthcare in advanced societies is a complex ecosystem of